Security

 The upstream controls above protect the artifacts we ship.
 The controls below are what you can do at install time and at runtime to keep the same guarantees in your environment.

-1. Use the released init script verbatim
+1. Use the init script from the matching release verbatim

-on your cluster.
+guarantees on your cluster.

-- Set
+- Download

 3. Pin the GeoBrix version in your cluster libraries